julian-iaquinandi/dotfiles/windows-install/.config/windows-install/readme.md

 it should reload the shell with no errors.

-### Open Windows Terminal
+## Windows Terminal Themeing
-Go to settings and update the font to the font downloaded earlier (Anonymic NF by default) If seeing any issues please restart the terminal app
+I have included a handful of themes from [Windows Terminal Themes](https://windowsterminalthemes.dev/)

-## Terminal Themeing
+## Oh My Posh Themeing

 I have included Takuya's Matsuyama's Oh My Posh [theme](https://www.youtube.com/watch?v=5-aK2_WwrmM) as the defalult prompt but there are many prompts avalible [here](https://ohmyposh.dev/docs/themes)